opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/logging_in_to_a_linux_ecs/logging_in_to_a_linux_ecs_using_an_ssh_password.rst

 **Assigning the remote login permission using SSH key authentication**

 #.
 Use the SSH key to log in to the Linux ECS.
-For details, see :ref:`Remotely Logging In to a Linux ECS (Using an SSH Key Pair) <en-us_topic_0017955380>`.
+For details, see :ref:`Logging In to a Linux ECS Using an SSH Key Pair <en-us_topic_0017955380>`.

 #.
 Run the following command to change the value of **PasswordAuthentication** in **/etc/ssh/sshd_config** to **yes**: